 National Rally/Raid Championship in Portugal

 It is the third rally in Portugal in which I participate with Storm.
 The paths are not designed for heavy bikes.
-The bikes of the grill are, for the most part, motorcycles of Enduro or Rally of 450cc of no more than 160 Kg.
-In the edition of the Rally Maçao last year sorteé the most complicated trialeras, looking for alternative roads.
+The bikes on the grid are mostly 450cc Enduro or Rally bikes of no more than 160 Kg.
+In last year's edition of the Rally Mação I raffled the most complicated trialeras, looking for alternative paths.
 In this issue, perhaps because of the experience gained and that I was somewhat more rested, I have encouraged myself to go through places that I normally don't even consider doing if they cross my path.
 I loved doing it and see that storm is still in shape and is very capable, even if the suspensions were begging by a good maintenance and fine tuning, which they lacked since I installed them.
 I am very meticulous with the maintenance of the bike, but the issue of suspensions, depending on a third for review and be often traveling, I have not found the time for it. and time passes.
 And so much happens!

 Hard and complicated terrain